hsctim/Resume/EnglishResume.md

 ## Personal Statement

-- In college, I discovered Windows kernel technology (access to isolated memory and execution of privileged instructions), which led me to design a power management software startup that received awards.
+During my university years, I discovered two core technologies of operating system: 1.
+Arbitrarily modifying protected memory.
+2. Arbitrarily executing privileged instructions.
+These technologies were applied to design power management software, which I successfully marketed globally.
+This achievement led me to establish my own software company, where the software I developed consistently demonstrated exceptional quality, earning numerous awards and recognition from professional websites and magazines.

-- After military service, I led major financial projects (credit investigation, credit approval, collateral management, delinquency, review, foreign exchange, board audits) and implemented CI/CD, defect tracking, and reporting systems to significantly enhance efficiency.
+After completing my military service, I began managing large-scale financial projects, such as BOT(Bank of Taiwan)'s credit investigation, credit approval, collateral management, overdue collection, review, foreign exchange, and board self-audit system integration.
+I implemented automated CI/CD processes, defect tracking, and automated defect reporting mechanisms, significantly reducing project development chaos and greatly improving efficiency.
+I am passionate about software engineering theories and proficient in leveraging project management tools and methodologies to achieve optimal quality at minimal cost.
-- I have participated in domestic and international telecom equipment development and project management, successfully overcoming engineering disputes and passing rigorous certification tests.
-- I am skilled in SaaS and AI technologies, having developed highly responsive & reliable self-service walls for telecom companies and fault-tolerant medical systems.
-- Previously managed intelligent customer service for three major financial institutions, gaining extensive practical experience in AI/intelligent customer service—from machine learning and natural language processing to semantic understanding.
-I am currently focusing on R&D for LLM applications and architecture design, researching technologies such as BERT, GPT, RAG, and LLM.

-### Strengths:
-1. LLM/NLP: Proficient in LLM, RAG, Prompt Engineering, Fine-tuning, LangChain, OpenAI Service, and Llama.
-2. Architectural Planning: Experience in data processing architecture, cloud architecture, AI application architecture, and cloud service architecture design.
+In the telecommunications field, I participated in the development of related equipment and managed large-scale domestic and international telecommunications projects.
+With my professional expertise, I quickly resolved major engineering issues and personally authored professional inspection reports.
+I successfully handled challenging engineering disputes, avoiding significant penalties and even securing additional compensation.
+During international telecommunications projects, under the guidance of foreign telecom operators, I gained valuable knowledge and improved the development of telecom equipment.
+I personally oversaw product certification testing, achieving full compliance (All Pass) and obtaining international telecom certifications.
+During this period, I helped the company achieve the following milestones: 1.
+Achievement of international telecom projects.
+2. Establishment of a joint venture telecom company with major enterprises.
+3. Securing international certifications for in-house products and successfully entering the public procurement market.

+Software development has always been my strength.
+I developed a self-service kiosk for latest retail stores of FarEasTone Telecom, utilizing asynchronous parallel computing technology to handle tasks such as voice, visuals, animations, and transactions simultaneously.
+This device is renowned for its fast response, excellent user experience, and low failure rate, making it one of the most advanced self-service devices on the market.
+Additionally, in medical system development, I adopted high fault-tolerance designs to ensure stability and a superior user experience, earning widespread acclaim.

+In the AI domain, I have managed several large-scale AI projects, such as intelligent customer service systems for Taipei Fubon Bank, CTBC Bank, and Cathay United Bank.
+I also independently developed an AIaaS system using Bert and MLP technologies, with Web (frontend and backend) and NLP (Bert) code made available on GitHub.
+Currently, I primarily use GPT, RAG, and LangChain technologies to develop AI applications, combining full-stack development skills and cloud service planning capabilities to rapidly create comprehensive real-time AI solutions, such as real-time meeting transcription and summarization, as well as real-time translation for enterprise internal services.

+In data management, I am proficient in Teradata, Synapse, Data Grid, Data Lake, and Data Warehouse, excelling in the design and maintenance of cold and hot databases and data warehouses.
+I can build real-time, high-performance large-scale data processing systems.
+I am also familiar with ETL/ELT processes and various data transformation technologies, such as Databricks, Kafka, Event Hub, and Airflow, enabling me to design efficient data transmission and reception systems.

+In architecture design, I have managed public engineering contracts and overseas telecom projects, focusing on large-scale telecom architecture design and system integration planning.
+Currently, I am primarily responsible for cloud architecture design, data management architecture, and cloud service planning.
+I am well-versed in cloud platforms such as AWS and Azure, capable of designing high-performance, highly available, secure, and cost-effective architectures.

+My development expertise includes:
-3. AI & Python: Capable of developing mature AI-as-a-Service/SaaS systems, optimizing for cloud tenants, model, and computational costs using techniques such as Model Pruning, Early Stopping, LRU, SELU, and BatchNormalization.
+1. Proficiency in PyTorch, TensorFlow, MLP, and Transformer, capable of developing mature AIaaS or SaaS systems, and optimizing costs using techniques such as Model Pruning, Early Stopping, and Normalization.
+2. Expertise in GPT, LangChain, and RAG technologies, capable of developing comprehensive AI cloud application systems.
-4. C, C++, C++/CLI: Experience in Windows device driver and core software development.
+3. Proficiency in C, C++, and C++/CLI, with experience in developing Windows Device Drivers and core programs.
-5. C#, .NET Core: Proficient in C#, ASP.NET Core, Blazor, JavaScript, jQuery, AJAX, Bootstrap, and Metronic.
-6. Large Multi-Tenant SaaS: Skilled in both front-end and back-end development.
-7. Database Design: Expert in Oracle, SQL Server, and DB schema design for high performance and consistency with redundancy.
-8. Data Governance: Experienced in SQL DWH, Data Lake, Data Mart, ETL, and ELT, with a strong background in data governance and data warehousing.
+4. Expertise in large-scale Multi-Tenant Web application development, excelling in frontend, backend, or full-stack development, and building highly available systems with distributed architectures, such as customer management platforms and recommendation systems.
+5. Proficiency in ORACLE, SQL SERVER, Teradata, and DB SCHEMA design, capable of designing high-performance and consistent database systems.
+6. Expertise in data governance, familiar with Teradata, Synapse, Data Grid, Data Lake, and Data Warehouse, and skilled in Databricks, Kafka, Event Hub, and Airflow technologies.
-9. Development Tools: Proficient with automation tools such as Microsoft Team Foundation, JIRA, and Git.
+7. Proficiency in Microsoft Team Foundation, JIRA, and Git, specializing in automated software development processes.
-10. Telecom Networking: Familiar with TCP/IP, WebSocket, Webhook, Signal-R, SIP, SDP, RTSP protocols.
+8. Expertise in telecommunications network knowledge, including TCP/IP, WebSocket, Webhook, SIP, SDP, RTSP, and other communication protocols.

-11. Data Center Management & Planning: Experienced in planning and maintaining state-of-the-art data centers.
-12. DevOps/MLOps: Capable of establishing high-quality DevOps/MLOps workflows and management systems to prevent issues, simplify operations, and dramatically enhance efficiency.
+What sets me apart is my deep research in software engineering and my ability to establish dedicated DevOps processes and task management mechanisms.
+I excel at improving processes to prevent issues, reduce chaos, and simplify workloads or enhance automation, enabling teams to efficiently deliver high-quality work.
+I understand that cost is critical to project success and profitability.
+With my professional expertise, I can significantly reduce costs in large-scale public or international projects, generating substantial profits.

 ---